A Stroke of Luck

-Dennis: Today I’m back to 215 pounds – a powerful 69 year old with a 33 inch waist who can bench press 225.
+Dennis: I’m back to 215 pounds now – a 69 year old with a 33 inch waist who can bench press 225.

 Maxine: But wait...
 I haven’t told you the best part.
-One afternoon, I came home and said to Bob, “Did you see all those flowers on our lawn?
-I don’t think we had those flowers in our yard.
-I never planted them.”
+One afternoon, I came home and said to Bob, “Did you see the row of flowers around our flowerbed?
+I don’t remember planting them.”

-Dennis: When I walk through the neighborhood now, I see even more black-eyed susans.
+Dennis: Now when I walk through the neighborhood, I see even more of the black-eyed susans I planted.
 They keep growing…like our friendships.